Jean-Baptiste Pompallier

-Jean-Baptiste François Pompallier (11 December 1801 - 21 December 1871) was the first Roman Catholic bishop in New Zealand and, with priests and brothers of the Marist order, he organised the Roman Catholic Church throughout the country.
+Jean-Baptiste François Pompallier (11 December 1801 - 21 December 1871) was the first Catholic bishop in New Zealand and, with priests and brothers of the Marist order, he organised the Catholic Church throughout the country.
 He was born in Lyon, France.
 He arrived in New Zealand in 1838 as Vicar Apostolic of Western Oceania, but made New Zealand the centre of his operations.

-In 1848, he became the first Roman Catholic Bishop of Auckland.
+In 1848, he became the first Catholic Bishop of Auckland.
 He returned to France in 1868 and died in Puteaux, near Paris, on 21 December 1871, aged 70.
 His exhumed remains were returned to New Zealand in 2001, and they were re-interred under the altar at St Mary's, Motuti, in 2002.
-People can visit his remains.

 Early life

 Jean Baptiste François Pompallier was born in Lyon, France, on 11 December 1801, the son of Pierre and Françoise Pompallier.
 Pierre Pompallier died less than a year later.
 His mother then married Jean-Marie Solichon, a Lyon silk manufacturer.
 François received the education of a gentleman.
 For a time, he served as an officer of dragoons.
 In 1825 he entered the Lyon seminary, was ordained in 1829, and served for seven years in the archdiocese of Lyon, becoming closely acquainted with the Society of Mary founded by Jean-Claude Colin.